Mohammadjamiu/tahugo_updated/content/financial-stuffs/how-does-monetary-policy-affect-inflation.md

 ## **What is Inflation?**

-Inflation refers to the sustained increase in the general level of prices for goods and services over a period of time.
+Inflation refers to the sustained or continuous increase in the general level of prices for goods and services over a period of time.

 It weakens the purchasing power of money, meaning that the same amount of money can buy fewer goods and services as time goes on.